MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-assessment.md

 The [Assessment](/assessments/?mode=pre-assessment&id=23513bdb-e8a2-4f0b-8b6b-191ee1f52d34) is a review tool for self-assessing the readiness of your mission-critical workload in production.
 Working towards building a resilient mission critical architecture can be a complex process.
 The assessment is organized in a way that you'll be able to methodically check the alignment to the best practices for resiliency, reliability, and availability.

 We recommend that the team doing the assessment is well versed in the architecture of the specific workload and has a strong understanding of cloud principles and patterns.
-These roles include, but aren't limited to, cloud architect, security engineer, and product manager.
+These roles include, but aren't limited to, cloud architect, operators, DevOps engineer.

 The assessment is a set of questions based on the [mission-critical design methodology](/azure/architecture/framework/mission-critical/mission-critical-design-principles?branch=main) as a way of checking the foundational design choices of a workload’s architecture and the end-to-end operational approach.